n3rdysouth/stripe-bundle/README.md

 ## Next Steps

-- Add Stripe sync to custom doctrine models (i.e. Users, custom objects)
+- Add ability to pass custom metadata into transactions and subscriptions

 ## Installation